hadley/adv-r/Functions.md

 ### Dynamic lookup

 Lexical scoping determines where to look for values, not when to look for them.
-R looks looks for values when the function is run, not when it's created.
+R looks for values when the function is run, not when it's created.
 This means results from a function can be different depending on objects outside its environment:

     f <- function() x
     x <- 15